 The Pearl Midtown Drums will fulfill these expectations.
 They come bearing the standard quality features and construction of the brand.

 Every component is made standard and compact in quality and features.
 This could also be a more affordable option than other brands offering the same or even fewer features.

-One thing I like about Pearl is their focus on finer details.
+One thing I like about Pearl is its focus on finer details.
 They never leave anything to chance, which creates a market of highly reputable and helpful products.

 The Pearl Midtown drums bear the quality of the brand.
 In summary, here is what I am talking about.